Betty Lennox: Overseas career

 Lennox has played overseas for a total of 7 off-season years during her 12-year career with the WNBA.
 She has been known to play internationally during the off season with the WNBA, playing for many teams throughout the world.
+Additional teams and countries have included Israeli League for the 2000–2001 off-season for Elitzur Holon.
 She played in Turkey in 2010 for Tarsus Belediyes.
 She played for Nadezhda Orenburg in Russia in 2008 & 2009 WNBA off-seasons.
 Earlier teams have included Coconuda Maddaloni in Italy for 2004–2005.
 She was in Poland with Lotos Gdynia in 2006–2007.
 She had been with K.V.
 Imperial EKA AEL Limassol in Greece during 2007–2008.
 While in Poland in 2007 her team was the regular season runner-up, and a finalist.
 In Cyprus during 2007–2008 her team was the regular season champion in 2007 and as well as championship winners, and Cyprus Cup Winner in 2008.
 She was also Eurobasket.com's All-Russian superleague Honorable Mention in 2009.
-Additional teams and countries have included Israel for the 2000–2001 off-season for Elitzur Cellcom Holon.
 She also played for Beijing Great Wall in China during 2005–2006.